stepanenko/stepanenko/quotes.md

 ## _Quotes_

+> _Code is the tool.
+The program is the product._

+> _I hate code, and I want as little of it as possible in our product._

 > As you strip constructors and classical inheritance out of JavaScript it: gets simpler, more flexible, more powerful and expressive

 > Keep It Stupid Simple (KISS).
 Pure functions are stupid simple in the best possible way. --Eric Elliott